 Is the thought of a crowded restaurant on Valentine’s Day a turn-off?
 Are you longing for a quiet, romantic dinner instead?
 If so, I have you covered!
 Let me help you plan a romantic dinner at home this Valentine’s Day.

 The hubby and I dread the thought of busy, loud, restaurants on Valentine’s Day.
 In the past, we have even tried celebrating with dinner on Valentine’s Day eve.
 Our most relaxed and romantic dinners, though, have been those at home.

-Keeping it Relaxed and Romantic
+Keep it Relaxed and Romantic with these tips

 Of course, celebrating at home requires some planning to set a relaxing and romantic atmosphere.
 So, I have a list of tips to help you create an intimate evening: